Hayavadana: Act - I

 The play opens with worship to Lord Ganesha.
 Bhagwata comes to the stage.
 He is a character in the Play and also is the narrator of the play.
 He seeks blessings from Lord Ganesha for the successful performance of the play.
 Through his narration, he takes the audience to a place, called as Dharampur and introduces the audience to the king Dharmsheel.
 Then he puts up some rhetorical questions on incompleteness of man and God; and also on the perfection of a man.
 During his narration, he introduces two characters who are mutual friends.
 The first one is Devdutta.
 He is a sharp minded and highly intellectual person.
 He has defeated poets and Pandits with his knowledge.
 He is a son of Brahmin.
 The second one is Kapila.
 He is a muscular man.
 He has a great physical strength and he is a son of Lohar (Black Smith).
-Both Devdutta and Kapila are in contrast as the former lacks power and strength, the latter lacks knowledge and intellectual.
+Both Devdutta and Kapila are in contrast as the former lacks power and strength, the latter lacks knowledge and intellect.
 According to the playwright, the head of Devdutta (knowledge) and the body of Kapila (physical strength) accomplish a complete man.
 The narrator compares their pair to the pair of Ram-Laxman, Luv-Kush and Krishna-Balram.
 All these are the pairs of great brothers in Hindu mythology.

 A character, Actor-1 appears on the stage shouting and running towards Bhagwata.
 He tells Bhagwata that he has just seen a strange creature that looks like a horse (by face) but speaks like a man.
 That creature has the head of a horse and the rest of the body of a man.
-Without paying any heed to his talks, Bhagwata asks him to get ready for the play.
-But he runs away from the stage and soon after he comes back shouting again.
+Without paying any heed to his talks, Bhagwata asks him to prepare for the play.
+But he runs away from the stage and soon after he returns shouting again.
 Now a strange creature appears on the stage.
 As earlier described by the Actor-1, the creature has the head of a horse and the body of a man.
 For a moment, Bhagwata thinks that someone is wearing the mask of horse.
 He tries to remove the mask but realizes that it is truly half a man and a half horse.
 Now the creature starts to introduce itself before Bhagwata, Actor-1 and the audience.